 rm -remove a file/folder

-#command used delete a particular file in linux#
+#command used to delete a particular file in Linux #

 #command used to delete the files and contents inside a directory recursively